 - Below 1.8: A 95% likelihood of failure.

 Applying the rules for z-score models to the accounts of Carillion would have made it extraordinary to still award a key contract to a consortium of which it was a member.
 It is hard to believe a contracting authority would have done so.
-Suppliers must be vigilant on public contracts in the future, especially those fronted by main contractors and run some financial analysis like z-score models on the main contractors to ensure that they are solvent and liquid.
-The State should also consider the changes brought forward in the UK on major projects and consider how they could be applied in Ireland to ensure suppliers are paid within 30 days.
+Suppliers must be vigilant on public contracts in the future.
+Suppliers should be careful when considering contracts fronted by main contractors as there is no downside to running financial analyses like z-score models to ensure the contractors are solvent and liquid.